paterson/Albumshare-Issues/README.md

 Beta testers, if you find any issues, add it as an issue on this repo. (look up and in the middle of the navigation bar)

+From a user's perspective this is version 0.0000001.
+Code wise its 98% done but from a users point its a half baked app.
+A fair bit of cleaning up/polishing/debugging has to be done.

+The app will just do some weird things the odd time. ending the app and opening it up again will do the trick.

+You'll see the app has two different names in many places.
+We've a naming issue, suggestions are welcome.

 Issues I know of
 ===============